szepeviktor/WPHW/README.md

 ###for handmade websites

-- uncontrollable output to frontend
+- uncontrollable (there is nothing to prevent) output to frontend
 - no `define()` to disable css, js enqueuing

 ###performance factors